javiermolinar/ServiceBusCourse/MessagingCourse/HelloWorld.md

 To execute it just type `dotnet run`
 Congratulations!
 You've received your firsts messages!!!

+Questions:

+- What happen if the receiver is not down?
+And if can not process more messages at the moment?
+- What happen if there is an exception while we are processing the message?

 #### Next: [WorkQueues  &raquo;](./WorkQueues.md) Previous: [Home &laquo;](../Readme.md)